Originally published on ITPro Portal.

-The Internet of Things is quickly becoming the next frontier of technological innovation, but is security for IoT devices today sufficient?
+The Internet of Things is quickly becoming the next frontier of technological innovation, but IoT devices are inherently vulnerable.

 The Internet of Things is quickly becoming the next frontier of technological innovation, but IoT devices are inherently vulnerable, as there is often no way to patch, protect or install anti-virus software, leaving them target to hackers.
 Furthermore, a major security issues with IoT is that, once these devices are initially installed, whether in a personal or office setting, they often run on their own and are not regularly assessed.

 Existing regulations: Where are we now?

 In August 2017, the US Senate introduced a bipartisan bill calling for minimum security requirements for IoT devices used by the federal government, offering general and limited recommendations.

 The proposed bill, Internet of Things (IoT) Cybersecurity Improvement Act of 2017, requires vendors to ensure that their devices are patchable, rely on industry standard protocols, do not use hard-coded passwords, and do not contain vulnerabilities.
 Although the Senators introducing the bill have expressed their concerns about the lack of security for IoT devices, little has been done by regulatory authorities to address commercial and consumer applications of the technology.

 Early stage regulatory policy is now being drafted in the EU, as IoT security and privacy relates to GDPR compliance initiatives.
 In the US, the only state that currently seems concerned about the impact of emerging technologies is California.
 In the latter case, the State of California Senate drafted Bill 327 (not yet ratified) asks connected device manufacturers to include security features in the development stage.
 It requires manufacturers to “equip devices with reasonable security features,” “design the device to let the consumer know when information is being collected,” and require direct notifications to consumers of relevant security patches and updates.
 This is a step in the right direction.